by Lovina 🐕🦺

 A look of surprise briefly crossed his face then was gone.
 "What is your name?"

 She watched him as he tried to figure out what she had said.
-Learning the human languages she would need was bad enough, trying to translate her name into one of those languages was a linguistic nightmare.
+Learning the human languages she would need had been bad enough, trying to translate her name into one of those languages was a linguistic nightmare.
 So, she didn't try.
 She just gave her name in her language, a far more guttural and rhythmic language than anything on this planet.

 His first attempt was not even close, it sounded like Denartems.
 That did not stop him from trying again and again, massacring her name even more with every attempt.
 Smiling, she took pity on him, "how about just Artem?"